-If we have noticed our emotional problems have turned into digestive problems, we must look for strategies and solutions that will not exacerbate the digestion problems.
+If you've noticed your emotional problems have turned into digestive problems, you need to look for strategies and solutions that will not exacerbate the digestion problems.

-In this article we will explain the relationship that exists between the digestive system and emotional issues, including natural remedies and some simple tips that will help you to better your digestive health and your quality of life.
+In this article, we’re going to explain the relationship between the digestive system and emotions.
+We’ll also show you some natural remedies and give you some simple tips to help your improve your digestive health and your quality of life.

 Stress and digestion